ag4ve/NF-Save/README.md

 # DESCRIPTION

-- new(%uids, @lookup, @synflags)
+Milla::BP is

+- new({%uids, @IPTLookup, @SynFlags})

     `%uids` contains a hash of {'username' => #id}
-    `@lookup` contains replacement data to be used to handle the data structure (an index with an undefined value will not effect the original array)
+    `@IPTLookup` contains replacement data to be used to handle the data structure (an index with an undefined value will not effect the original array)
-    `@synflags` contains an array of flags to be used when --syn would have been used
+    `@SynFlags` contains an array of flags to be used when --syn would have been used `$useipset` boolean - whether or not to default lists as ipset `%Policy` default policy to use

 - get($chain, $table)